temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 The `example` function executes an Activity called `greet`, and the function returns the result of the Activity.
 You'll create the `greet` function in the next section.

 :::tip
-You can pass multiple inputs to a Workflow, but it's a good practice to send a single input.
-If you have several values you want to send, you should define an object and pass that into the Workflow instead.
+No matter how many inputs you pass to a Workflow, it's a best practice to use an object.
+There are some JSON restrictions that you should be aware of, and you can learn more about the kinds of inputs you can pass to a Workflow in the [Workflow parameters](https://docs.temporal.io/application-development/foundations#workflow-parameters) section of the Temporal documentation.

 :::

-You can learn more about the kinds of inputs you can pass to a Workflow in the [Workflow parameters](https://docs.temporal.io/application-development/foundations#workflow-parameters) section of the Temporal documentation.
 Next, you'll define the Activity that your Workflow will execute.

 ## Create an Activity